CBZ-D-velop/Ansible-Playbook-Tool-Handle-System-Actions/README.md

 ### 2024-06-05: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez
+* System / Normal users handled, with or without password

 ## Authors